magicblock-labs/SOAR/readme.md

   </p>
 </div>

 SOAR is a program that provides a seamless solution for managing leaderboards, achievements, players' profiles and automatic rewards distribution on the Solana blockchain.
-Currently supporting invocation from a TypeScript client, the integration in Solana.Unity-SDK will be coming soon.
+Currently supporting invocation from a TypeScript client and with the [Solana.Unity-SDK](https://github.com/magicblock-labs/Solana.Unity-SDK).
+The program IDL is public and other clients can be easily auto-generated.

 ## ⚙ Features